Teaching healthy relationship skills can prevent dating violence!

 Teen dating violence is not a problem that goes away but leads to adverse outcomes in adulthood as well.
 Studies have shown that teen dating violence victims experience issues as adults such as antisocial behavior, depression, suicidal thoughts, heavy drinking, and drug use.
 Teens may mistake controlling behavior for caring and concern.
 Healthy relationships and the skills necessary for them can be taught.

-Read up on our Flagship program Love Notes and its outcomes on reducing risky behaviors.
-Research on Love Notes on Risky behaviors:
+- Read up on our flagship program Love Notes and its outcomes on reducing risky behaviors.

 - Sex Education in a Healthy Relationship Curriculum Could Lead to Reductions in Risky Sexual Behavior